manassaloi/manassaloi.github.io/_posts/2020-01-22-random-career-gyan-1.markdown

 ---

 One of the good things about being a Gyaandu: Some people take you seriously and note down your gyaan.
 I was doing an 1-1 session with a candidate from Aristos recently.
 Afterwards he asked me if I wanted to share the notes he took with the rest of the world.
 I was like why not.
 A new blogpost where I won't have to think about new content sounds amazing.
-So I am just copy pasting his notes here (with minor edits. minor edits = me mostly taking out the "." at the end of each sentence)
+So I am just copy pasting his notes here (with minor edits. minor edits = me mostly taking out the "." at the end of random sentences)

 ## Resume